Texas LLC: how to start an LLC in Texas

 The primary benefits of forming a Texas LLC include:

-- Strong legal protections – Robust asset protection laws shield personal assets from business liabilities
+- Strong legal protections for LLC members’ personal assets

-- Access to major markets – Strategic location with access to both domestic and international markets
+- Access to major markets and transportation networks

 State Requirements